nodejs/node-addon-api/doc/async_worker_variants.md

 after the call to `Napi::AsyncProgressQueueWorker::ExecutionProcess::Send` the data can be safely released.

-`Napi::AsyncProgressQueueWorker::ExecutionProcess::Send` guarantees **eventual**
+`Napi::AsyncProgressQueueWorker::ExecutionProcess::Send` guarantees invocation
-invocation of `Napi::AsyncProgressQueueWorker::OnProgress`, which means multiple send will be cast to orderly invocation of `Napi::AsyncProgressQueueWorker::OnProgress` with each data.
+of `Napi::AsyncProgressQueueWorker::OnProgress`, which means multiple send will be cast to orderly invocation of `Napi::AsyncProgressQueueWorker::OnProgress` with each data.

 ```cpp